HArT Recovery Grant Program

 The Rhode Island HArT Grant Program is a competitive grant program that aims to prevent closure of arts, culture, hospitality & tourism businesses and institutions while also building resilience to shifts caused by the COVID-19 pandemic, supporting their workforce, and engaging with their communities.

-Of the $20 million grant allocation, $10 million will support Engagement, Service, and Resiliency activities (“ESR” Funds).
+The program will support Engagement, Service, and Resiliency activities (“ESR” Funds).
 ESR funds are designed to spur economic activity, create safe convening opportunities, and allow increased and accessible artistic and tourist-friendly opportunities.
 Some examples of ESR activities could include: hosting COVID-appropriate events or activities, providing hotel vouchers and or discounts to those wishing to work or learn remotely, hosting safe meetings; and enabling virtual and remote events.
 Additionally, $10 million will come in the form of direct support for hotels, arts, culture, and tourism organizations.

 Who is eligible for a HArT Grant?